- What is the Georgia Tech Executive MBA format?

 - How big is the alumni network?

-The EMBA Program alumni network is more than 900 strong.
-The Georgia Tech and College of Business networks have thousands of loyal participants.
+The EMBA Program alumni network is more than 1000 strong.
+In addition, the Georgia Tech and College of Business networks have thousands of loyal participants.

 - Can I attend a class session to experience the program firsthand?